 The best way to improve your photography is simply to learn better photo composition.
 It’s really easy to just grab the camera and start shooting without even thinking about the composition.
 And when you shoot without thought to composing the picture, you will often be disappointed with the results.
 I know I am.

 This post is the first in my new photography series on improving photo composition.
 To see the rest of the series, click here: How to Improve Your Photo Composition Series.
-For your convenience, this post contains affiliate links.

 How to Improve Your Photo Composition: Zoom

 One of the easiest ways to improve your photo composition is to start thinking zoom-minded.
 When I am taking photos, I am so focused on the subject that sometimes I completely ignore the full picture.
 Then I am totally surprised to get my pictures back to see that I also photographed a whole lot of extraneous and distracting stuff, and that the subject I was trying to highlight is lost.

 In order to zoom, you don’t necessarily need a super great zoom lens or even a dSLR camera.
 If you have a point and shoot with optical zoom, you can use the zoom feature on your camera.
 The Canon PowerShot is a great little camera and has 42x optical zoom, which is amazing!
 Unfortunately, if your camera only has digital zoom, you will lose quality by using the zoom feature, so use it judiciously. iPhones only have digital zoom, which is why using the zoom results in grainy and low-quality photos.
 (I did read that the iPhone 7 may offer an optical zoom in its camera, so that’s something to look forward to!)
 I personally use an entry-level dSLR (Canon Rebel), and my favorite zoom lens to use is this 18-135 mm zoom lens.